WeblateOrg/weblate/docs/admin/optionals.rst

 Optional Weblate modules
 ========================

-Weblate comes with several optional modules which might be useful for your setup.
+Several optional modules are available for your setup.

 .. _git-exporter: